- As low as $398/Night

 - Private vacation home

 Discover the beauty of Charleston from this 3-bedroom home.
 Step right off of one of Charleston's most famed streets into this handsome home.
 Elegantly decorated by the homeowner, who is an interior designer, you will fall in appreciate and never want to leave.
 Formal living room, dining room, breakfast nook, kitchen, den, half bath and laundry round out the first floor.
 Upstairs you have three cavernous bedrooms, two full baths and office space.
-Take advantage of Charleston's weather year round on the screened in porch and gorgeous patio.
+Take advantage of Charleston's weather year round on the screened in porch and enchanting patio.
 THREE off street parking spaces which is unheard of!

 About the Area